-Execute a staggered content migration strategy, then design and build a permission-based solution that gives 30+ departments the ability to create and own content along with a robust magazine solution for their alumni publication.
+Execute a staggered content migration strategy, then design and build a permission-based WordPress solution that gives 30+ departments the ability to create and own content.

-HLS needed to exit their existing content management system and fast.
+HLS needed to transition from their existing content management system to WordPress and fast.
 With little to no editorial tools, a lackluster media management system, and a waiting period just to get page content updated, many departments were thinking of jumping ship.
 It was easier to manage content on a separate domain with a do-it-yourself system than it was to use the school’s site.

 Our teams quickly agreed it was best to avoid a mad scramble to migrate 30+ departments all at once.
 Further, the staff available to tackle content migration and training varies from department to department depending on the time of year.
 This meant some departments needed to migrate much sooner than we’d be able to accommodate during a full redesign and build.

 We developed an interim design that closely mirrored the existing layout and navigation, though we like to think it improved on the experience.
 This allowed us to quickly lay down a framework for migrating all content but postpone most of the design work necessary to repurpose migrated content.

 Within two months, we launched our first department.
 It lived side by side with the legacy system and was similar enough that it didn’t create a jarring user experience.
 Over the course of a year, we launched a new set of departments every month.

 Surfacing content in a stack of 5,000 pages

 Higher education institutions typically have a lot of web content to support, and the world’s largest law school is no exception.